Science communication – what I’ve learned

-I’ve never blanched at a request from our educators in their quest to teach science – I’ve filmed cows peeing, found images of mating earthworms and learned far too much about spawning mussels to ever be able to eat them again.
+I’ve never blanched at a request from our educators in their quest to teach science – I’ve filmed cows peeing, found images of mating earthworms and learned far too much about spawning mussels to ever to eat them again.
 My job has taught me that, no matter how obscure a topic, there will be a passionate person somewhere with information, pictures and footage!

 It’s all very well four-wheel driving to exotic locales and getting inner glimpses of the back rooms and laboratories of some of our great research institutions, but what about the hard science?
 What have I learned, you ask?

-Well I’ve learned that science is not scary, and that no science is too difficult to understand when you’re curious.
+Well, I’ve learned that science is not scary, and that no science is too difficult to understand when you’re curious.

 Science is not scary

-I came to this project with an aversion to physics, and yet I can now say, hand on heart, that nuclear particle physics really does ring my bells – that any one could fail to be intrigued by the Large Hadron Collider saddens me deeply!
+I came to this project with an aversion to physics, and yet I can now say, hand on heart, that nuclear particle physics really does ring my bells – that anyone could fail to be intrigued by the Large Hadron Collider saddens me deeply!

 Indeed, I have met the most toxic creature in New Zealand – one teaspoon of this critter (ingested or licked) could kill me – and yet I felt no fear.
 Who knew the grey side-gilled sea slug was kind of cute?